 The final step when it comes to evaluating your hiring needs is finalising the details of your offer.
 This is a crucial step before you begin posting your vacancy on job boards and social media.
 In order to attract the best possible candidates, you need to ensure the offer is enticing.
 You’re not just filling a vacancy, you’re convincing someone to come and work hard for your company – it’s a two-way street.
 Don’t just think about the salary on offer.
 How many holiday days can you offer?
 What’s your company culture like?
 Do you have quarterly team outings or an annual team trip?
 What additional benefits are there?

 In order to streamline your hiring process, it’s a good idea to gather feedback from your latest hires within your company.
 Perhaps they feel an aspect of the process could have been smoother, or there are new recruitment trends the hiring manager could utilise.
 Maybe the job description isn’t clear enough, so it doesn’t stand out enough on LinkedIn.
 You might also choose to ask your most recent employees what they wish had gone differently, and why they were drawn to apply to this role.
-All of this information will help ensure your hiring process is successful, and your company finds their dream candidate.
+All of this information will help ensure your hiring process is successful, and your company finds its dream candidate.